VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   -internStringMaxLen int
      The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
   -license string
-     Lisense key for VictoriaMetrics Enterprise.
+     License key for VictoriaMetrics Enterprise.
 See https://victoriametrics.com/products/enterprise/ .
 Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
 This flag is available only in Enterprise binaries.
 The license key can be also passed via file specified by -licenseFile command-line flag
   -license.forceOffline
      Whether to enable offline verification for VictoriaMetrics Enterprise license key, which has been passed either via -license or via -licenseFile command-line flag.
 The issued license key must support offline verification feature.
 Contact info@victoriametrics.com if you need offline license verification.
-This flag is avilable only in Enterprise binaries
+This flag is available only in Enterprise binaries
   -licenseFile string
      Path to file with license key for VictoriaMetrics Enterprise.
 See https://victoriametrics.com/products/enterprise/ .
 Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
 This flag is available only in Enterprise binaries.
 The license key can be also passed inline via -license command-line flag
   -loadBalancingPolicy string